 And my, was it glorious.
 I was constantly stimulated by the sights and smells of unrecognizable treats, my eyes and nose darting in different directions, not only in restaurants and supermarkets but also on the streets.
-The country’s second-largest city and an economic powerhouse, Osaka has a long history of feeding its 19 million inhabitants well, earning the city its motto: kuidadore, meaning “eat till you drop”.
+The country’s third-largest city and an economic powerhouse, Osaka has a long history of feeding its 19 million inhabitants well, earning the city its motto: kuidadore, meaning “eat till you drop”.

 Luckily, even if you’re a budget traveler, you can do so and not break the bank.
 There’s an abundance of street food, cheap eats, and so much else on offer…

 Why is it so good?

 So how did Osaka get branded as Tenka no daidokoro – “the country’s kitchen”?
 Well, it comes down to good old geopolitics.
 Traditionally, the capital of Japan was decided by the location of its Emperor.
 From 1603 to 1868 – the Edo period – this made modern-day Kyoto the country’s capital.
 Kyoto didn’t lend itself to becoming a trade hotspot because of inaccessible geography, but nearby Osaka fit the bill perfectly.

 As you’ll notice when you check it out on a map, this port-city has access to pretty much every terrain – the Osaka Plains house low-altitude crops, surrounded further inland by mountains.
 So the shogunate (military rulers) gave orders to gather goods in Osaka to be sold on to the rest of the country by its merchants.
 Thanks to a mix of geography and politics the city got first dibs on every ingredient produced in the country, and its food culture blossomed.